yuulive/asdfsdfdfg/specification.md

 in place -> parameter is passed by mutable reference

 # Polynomial
+## Type

-- Real coefficients
+Real coefficients
+## Creation
-- Creation from a slice of real coefficients
+- Creation from real coefficients
+  - slice
+  - iterator
-- Creation from a slice of real roots
+- Creation from real roots
+  - slice
+  - iterator
+## Indexing
-- Coefficients indexing and manipulation
+Coefficients indexing and manipulation
+## Properties
 - Degree calculation (Option type, None for zero polynomial) (by ref)
 - Extension of the polynomial with high degree zero terms (in place)
+- Monic representation and leading coefficient (in place, by ref)
+- Zero polynomial (additive identity)
+- One polynomial (multiplicative identity)
+- Evaluation (real and complex numbers) (by value, by ref)
+## Roots
 - Real roots calculation (Option type) (eigenvalues method)
 - Complex roots calculation (eigenvalues and iterative method)
-- Monic representation and leading coefficient (in place, by ref)
 - Polynomial derivative (by ref)
 - Polynomial integral (by ref)
-- Evaluation (scalar and complex numbers) (by value, by ref)
+## Arithmetic operations
 - Negation of polynomial (by value, by ref)
 - Addition between polynomials (by value, by ref)
 - Subtraction between polynomials  (by value, by ref)